Holašovice – from Ghost Village to World Fame

 Typical facades – Folk Baroque – Holasovice

 For the first time the name of Holašovice was mentioned in the 13th century.
-The 16th century brought no go good to the small village, when only 2 people from the Czech-speaking population survived the plague of 1520.
+The 16th century brought no good to the small village, when only 2 people from the Czech-speaking population survived the plague of 1520.
 In the centuries thereafter, the village started to revive and was settled again by Bavarians and Austrians.
-In the aftermath of WWII, as all Germans were expelled from Czechoslovakia with a decree of the communist government, the place was deserted.
+In the aftermath of Second World War, as all Germans were expelled from Czechoslovakia with a decree of the communist government, the place was deserted.

 a bench, trees, a street and houses in various colours with ornamented facades, Holasovice in South Bohemia, Czech Republic